MontaineHOA/CCnR/14_general_provisions.md

-(30) years from the date these covenants are recorded, after which time the covenants shall be automatically extended for successive periods of ten (10) years unless an instrument signed by a maJOTlty of the individuals then owning Lots has been recorded which reflects their intent to amend the covenants m whole or in part.
+(30) years from the date these covenants are recorded, after which time the covenants shall be automatically extended for successive periods of ten (10) years unless an instrument signed by a maJOTlty of the individuals then owning Lots has been recorded which reflects their intent to amend the covenants in whole or in part.

 ## Section 2.
 Amendment.